-And while this perk doesn’t come cheap – requiring you to earn a whopping 125,000 points (135,000 points in 2023) or take 100 qualifying flights in a single year – the Rapid Rewards Plus card could go a long way toward helping you get there.
+And while this perk doesn’t come cheap – requiring you to earn a whopping 135,000 points or take 100 qualifying flights in a single year – the Rapid Rewards Plus card could go a long way toward helping you get there.
 That’s because the card makes it much easier to rack up Rapid Rewards points than if you’d simply earned them by purchasing tickets as a Rapid Rewards loyalty program member.
-Along with the Rapid Rewards points you’ll earn from the card’s sign-up bonus (75,000 points after you spend $3,000 on purchases in the first three months), you’ll also earn points at a boosted rate via card spend.

-Thought the Companion Pass perk will be out of reach for many once the current bonus ends, big spenders who plan ahead to put most or all of their purchases on the Rapid Rewards Plus card for their first year may be able to make the threshold.
-That said, if you want to give it a shot, it may be worth waiting for a higher sign-up bonus and getting together a list of big purchases you’ve been planning to make.
+Though the Companion Pass perk will be out of reach for many once the current bonus ends, big spenders who plan ahead to put most or all of their purchases on the Rapid Rewards Plus card for their first year may be able to make the threshold.

 See related: How I used my Southwest Companion Pass

 Easy-to-offset annual fee